 Summary

 SSL/TLS VPN solutions are perfectly capable of protecting the confidentiality and integrity of online traffic.
 They are popular among businesses and users due to a very simple setup, as usually only a web browser is needed.
-The businesses appreciate their interoperability with cloud-based infrastructure and high level of security.
+The businesses appreciate their interoperability with cloud-based infrastructure and a high level of security.
 As a cybersecurity solution, SSL VPNs aren't the most recent invention, but it's more than capable of giving an additional edge to your defenses.

 In addition, SSL VPNs bring other benefits like authentication and security health checks.
 The protocol can be additionally enhanced to fit modern business needs.
 The biggest selling point is its capacity to provide an encrypted connection for each business case.